 Nightly rates for Del Sol Inn vary widely based upon season and demand, from approximately $75/night to $200/night.
 Even during peak season, if rates are over $125/night when you plan to travel, we would recommend looking elsewhere for a better rate. $100/night is about the sweet spot for this hotel, in our view.
 Remember that every hotel in Anaheim has high taxes and other fees added, so expect to pay about 25% more than the listed price.
 Parking costs even more, and is very limited at most off-site hotels, especially at the Del Sol Inn.

-Overall, Del Sol Inn is one of our preferred hotels when visiting Disneyland Resort.
-This is based upon a combination of its price and location.
+Overall, the biggest things Anaheim Del Sol Inn has going for it are price and location.
 While it is not the cheapest off-site Disneyland hotel, it is often the cheapest (along with Desert Inn) in this cluster of hotels that are right across the street from the Disneyland Esplanade.
 If proximity and price are your main concerns, you can’t go wrong with Del Sol Inn.
 If nice accommodations or luxury are greater concerns, Del Sol Inn is not the hotel for you.
 While its rooms are clean and acceptable, they offer basic accommodations, and nothing lavish.
 It doesn’t have a “resort” atmosphere, and you probably aren’t going to find yourself wanting to hang out at the hotel.
 However, that’s not the point of this hotel.
 For what visitors looking to spend the bulk of their days at Disneyland Resort, Del Sol Inn is an excellent option for a nearby place to crash, while providing safe and clean accommodations at moderate rates.